Meshugah/FullStack-Roadmap/README.md

    - **grail** super useful break up of what react is and what it's not(as opposed to angular).: https://amp.reddit.com/r/webdev/comments/clghfx/angular_vs_react_which_would_you_choose_in_2019/

 #### Vue
+Nuxt: essentially Next for Vue, Gives you SSR and code-splitting(basically treeshaking for your library)

+How to learn: Just go through the Vue docs.

 Vshow v vIf: Vif mounts and unmounts components which can be expensive, so it's good for large components with less toggles.
 V show on the other hand is for lots of toggles/ smaller components.

 Slots are essentially like props except you can pass in tags too